Weyar9/sharepoint-hr-workflow-automation/README.md

 # SharePoint HR Workflow Automation
+Built as part of a real-world workflow automation project using SharePoint and Power Automate.
 ## Workflow Diagram
+This diagram illustrates the automated onboarding workflow from employee creation to task completion.
 ![Workflow](Untitled Diagram.png)
 ## Overview
 This project automates employee onboarding and offboarding processes using SharePoint and Power Automate.